Lumineks/docker-course/commands.md

 Combination: `-it`
 To enter started container, should use both -i and -t flags -> this combination will not pause container but open it's CLI in current terminal
 ### Example: `docker run busybox -it`
+3) `-d`: detached
+With this flag container will be started in a background mode, without blocking active

 ### Example of official 'hello-world' image from docker hub